Jason-shift/Easyprop--Blockchain-application-for-real-estate/README.md

 - Open ganache and create a work space - give a name, click on add project and select the truffle-config.js file provided.

-- Now you have 10 ganache accounts with their own private keys.
+- Now you have 10 metamask accounts with their own private keys.

 - In ganache, under mnemonic section, you'll be provided a seed phrase copy it.